pravin-294/Contact-Book-Python/README.md

 # How to Run the Script
-1.Make sure Python 3 is installed on your system.
+1. Make sure Python 3 is installed on your system.

-2.Clone this repository:
+2. Clone this repository:
 git clone https://github.com/your-username/contact-book.git

-3.Navigate to the project folder: cd contact-book
+3. Navigate to the project folder: cd contact-book

-4.Run the application:
+4. Run the application:
 python contact_book.py